 About the Faculty

-Caroline Bond teaches kindergarten on Fridays at CTL.
-She has a B.S. in elementary education from the University of Maine at Farmington and has worked with students of all ages for the past twenty-six years: as a volunteer and sub at Pine Hill Preschool in Jefferson, a teacher of third and fourth grades at Chelsea and Waldoboro, a science teacher of fifth and sixth grade students at Kieve Science Camp for Girls, a seventh and eighth grade math and science teacher at CTL, and, for the past two years, as a sub and helping teacher at CTL.
+Caroline Bond is CTL's kindergarten teacher.
+She has a B.S. in elementary education from the University of Maine at Farmington and has worked with students of all ages for the past twenty-eight years: as a volunteer and sub at Pine Hill Preschool in Jefferson, a teacher of third and fourth grades at Chelsea and Waldoboro, a science teacher of fifth and sixth grade students at Kieve Science Camp for Girls, a seventh and eighth grade math and science teacher at CTL, a sub and helping teacher at CTL for the past three years, and the CTL kindergarten teacher on Fridays for the past two years.

 DeMille teaches grades 1 and 2 at CTL.
 He received his undergraduate degree

 from Wheelock College in 1981 and returned to earn